MorrissyLab/morrissylab.github.io/pages/teaching.md

     image_fullwidth: "genvis-dna-bg_optimized_v1a.png"
 ---

-Dr Sorana is an instructor / lecturer at the Canadian Bioinformatics Workshops, as well as the Cold Spring Harbour Laboratories:
+Dr. Morrissy is an instructor/lecturer at the Canadian Bioinformatics Workshops, as well as the Cold Spring Harbour Laboratories:

 <h3>
 Canadian Bioinformatics Workshops